 You’ll right-click the document, select “edit with” and select whatever text editor you want.
 This will open the CSV file in a plain text format like the example shows above.

 How to view a CSV file in a spreadsheet program

 You may find it easier to view and evaluate the data in your CSV file in a spreadsheet format.
 That’s totally okay because spreadsheets do tend to make things easier to read and comprehend.

 For Microsoft Excel, you’ll right-click the CSV file and select “Open with Excel”.

 For Google Sheets, you’ll simply upload the file to your cloud, and the content will be displayed in a spreadsheet format.

 How to import a CSV file into an application

 Say you want to export your address book or receipt data.
 Some applications have specific CSV formats for their systems, like how Google Contacts has a Google CSV, or how Microsoft Outlook similarly has an Outlook CSV.
 In whatever application software you are using, you’ll look for the ‘import’ button and select the CSV file that you wish to import.

 Why would you use this?
-Well, if you’re an accountant, law firm, HR office, insurance company, manufacturer, to name a few, you probably use spreadsheets to keep track of all that data.
+Well, if you’re an accountant, law firm, HR office, insurance company, or manufacturer, to name a few, you probably use spreadsheets to keep track of all your data.
 Contact information or budgets, to name two examples, could be managed much easier if you convert the Excel file to a CSV file for transfer purposes.
 Your information and data will remain safe and secure without fail.

 eFileCabinet can help you figure out the ins and outs of CSV files, assisting with a safe transfer from person to person, as well as assisting with organization and storage.
 To find out more, fill out the form below for a free demo.